Some comments from students; please find additional materials below, including video of a young student who’s now piping during his graduate degree…..

-I work with students personally all the time (parents are always welcome too!).
+I enjoy work with students – young, very young and still-young (parents are always welcome too!).
 In person, yes, and by also by Skype more so.
 Pipers have used Skype for instruction since it appeared, and it works incredibly well for pipes.
-I’ve made sure my Skype broadcasts have no perceptible lag.
-I’ve taught piping full time since 1994.
+MySkype broadcasts have no perceptible lag.

 I have a large, bright and friendly classroom studio, designed for piping, in northwest Seattle.

-I also have a lengthy background in classical pipe music, Piobaireachd (or Pibroch).
+I have a lengthy background in classical pipe music, Piobaireachd (or Pibroch).
 I enjoy it very much, as I do all pipe music!
 I have successfully competed with many, and I teach it successfully all the time.